We are disposed to suffer

 But we haven’t because we’re not.

 We’ve grown accustomed to the abuse.
 We’re good and used to it.
-It’s certainly not so bad that we can’t stand a little more.
+It certainly hasn’t gotten so bad that we can’t stand a little more.
 After all, enduring a little inconvenient suffering is much easier than contemplating the very inconvenient struggle it takes to put a stop to it.

 Historically, the noxious and soul-rending trend that demands we go along to get along isn’t exactly novel, as the Declaration so pointedly observes: